 If you have reached agreement with other directors and shareholders that the company should be closed, the manner in which this is achieved depends on whether the company is solvent or insolvent.

-There are two ways in which to close a company with no debts – getting it struck off the Register of Companies, or entering into a Members’ Voluntary Liquidation.
+There are two ways in which to close a company with no debts – getting it struck off the Register of Companies through a process sometimes known as dissolution, or entering into a Members’ Voluntary Liquidation.

 Specific eligibility criteria exist which must be met before a limited company can be struck off, including cessation of trading for three months.